Mksony/playground-projects/README.md

-# react-playground-projects
+# Playground projects
+This repo is the central place for my private projects managed as a monorepo.

-This repo contains my react implementation of [bulma.io](bulma.io) written in Typescript.
+It contains my react implementation of [bulma.io](bulma.io) written in Typescript.

 It serves as a playground for projects and for testing new tools from the react ecosphere.